maxvfischer/sonos-streaming/README.md

 URL: http://www.darkice.org

 **Icecast2**
-Icecast is a streaming media (audio/video) server which currently supports a MP3 streams.
-We're using it to take the live audio stream from Darkice and broadcast it out in our local network.
+Icecast is a streaming media server which we will use to stream the live audio from Darkice and broadcast it out in our local network.
 This is what the Sonos speakers will pick up and play.

 URL: https://icecast.org

+**Sonos app**

 ## Set up hardware